champost/ABLE/README.md

         tar -xzf master.tar.gz && cd ABLE-master

-* If you are installing `ABLE` for the first time you might have to install the `GSL` and `NLopt` libraries.
+* If you are installing `ABLE` for the **first time** you might have to install the `GSL` and `NLopt` libraries.
 This can take some time as the command below performs a **static installation** of the libraries.
-You can skip this step if you already have these libraries installed system-wide.
+You can skip this step if you already have these libraries installed system-wide or if you are simply updating `ABLE` to the latest version.

         make deps